 Option 1: Adding brand images and troubleshooting load errors

-You do not need to submit a ticket for every photo, especially if you're uploading the same photo(s) for multiple locations; one ticket for all will suffice.
+You do not need to submit a ticket for every photo, especially if uploading the same photo(s) for multiple locations, one ticket for all will suffice.
 If you want to upload these visuals or have any issues regarding photo submissions, uploading, or approval, here are next steps:

 5. Within "Please add any additional menu updates in the box below", state that you are “Requesting upload support”